-Google Sync to support Windows Phone through July 31, Microsoft working on CalDAV and CardDAV supportAlex Wagner - Deputy Managing Editor, News Desk
+Google Sync to support Windows Phone through July 31, Microsoft working on CalDAV and CardDAV supportAlex Wagner - Editorial Director of News and Content

 Today's the day that Google had planned to cease offering its Exchange ActiveSync-powered Google Sync service to consumers, but it looks like the feature will live on a bit longer for Windows Phone.
 Microsoft has announced on its official Windows Phone Blog that while Google will continue to support the new Google Sync connections for the Windows Phone platform until July 31.
 The Redmond company also confirmed that it's busy baking support for CalDAV and CardDAV into Windows Phone, which will allow users to sync their Google-based calendar and contact information with their Windows Phone devices after the July 31 deadline.